nptscot/match_linestrings/test_cases.md

 3) Producing `sources.geojson` by selecting all roads with a wizard query such as `highway=~"motorway.*|trunk.*|primary.*|secondary.*|tertiary.*|residential|service|unclassified"` and then exporting as GeoJSON
 4) Producing `targets.geojson` by selecting all cycleways with a wizard query such as `highway=cycleway` and then exporting as GeoJSON

-Then you can use a small tool to annotate the file with this `reviewed` property.
+Then you can use a small tool to initially create the matching and annotate the file with this `reviewed` property.

 1) Go to <https://nptscot.github.io/match_linestrings/review.html>
 2) Load the two GeoJSON files you want to match
 3) Press "Swap" if the red targets are not the cycleways
-4) Scrolling down and pressing "Start review"
+4) Scroll down and press "Start review"
-5) Reviewing all targets.
-For each one, choosing "not sure", no matches, or specifying the sources that it matches to
+5) Review all targets.
+For each one, clicking sources to show they're matched or not, then confirming.
+For unclear cases, mark "not sure"
-6) Pressing "Download reviews"
+6) Press "Download reviews"

 Please send the original `sources.geojson` file and the new `reviewed_targets.geojson` file for inclusion as a test case.
 File a [GH issue](https://github.com/nptscot/match_linestrings/issues/new), open a PR with the two files, email to <dabreegster@gmail.com>, etc.